Late payment costs European companies 350 billion euros

 Late or non-payment for services has long been a problem for Europe’s smaller companies, especially in businesses such as supermarkets, which are renowned for driving hard bargains and squeezing suppliers.

-The Forum of Private Business (FPB), a British-based organization that supports small and medium enterprises, last year outed supermarket chain Sainsbury (SBRY.L) on its late payment “Hall of Shame” for stretching payment times to 75 days.
+The Forum of Private Business (FPB), a British-based organisation that supports small and medium enterprises, last year outed supermarket chain Sainsbury on its late payment “Hall of Shame” for stretching payment times to 75 days.

-Pharmaceutical giant GlaxoSmithKline (GSK.L) received the honor in February for pushing the wait to be paid to up to 95 days.
+Pharmaceutical giant GlaxoSmithKline received the honour in February for pushing the wait to be paid to up to 95 days.

 “It is bad news for the recovery...
 If a company is a late payer to another then that second company presumably has cash flow issues of its own, which transmits around economy,” said Philip Shaw, an economist with Investec.